 Incidentally, that badass image up top is from an abandoned amusement park in New Orleans, found via Sophia’s Motion Burns the Mood Tumblr.
 (There’s an entire set there.)
 When you look at it, just in your mind’s ear, hear the Cyclone pinball saying “Welcome to my house.”
 It adds something.

-If you'd like something of the more audible variety, Michael Fassbender did a reading of Dracula for the BBC back in 2011.
-The first part of it can be sampled here--and they've posted another three parts of it, although as I understand it there are ten parts in all.
-I'm sure the more resourceful among you can figure out how to acquire the rest.
-Here's the first bit embedded for your convenience...
+If you’d like something of the more audible variety, Michael Fassbender did a reading of Dracula for the BBC back in 2011.
+The first part of it can be sampled here–and they’ve posted another three parts of it, although as I understand it there are ten parts in all.
+I’m sure the more resourceful among you can figure out how to acquire the rest.
+(Update: It’s all up!
+Enjoy.)

 And for your feature presentation for today, we bring you the 1951 B-Movie madness of Bride of the Gorilla, starring Lon Chaney Jr. and Raymond Burr.
 It’s brought to you by Curt Siodmak, here also the director, but mostly known for scribing such things as The Wolf Man and I Walked With a Zombie.
 Enjoy.